-- 1 Place the supplied rack plate(s) onto the front of the module and secure it with the countersunk screws. - 2 Orient the module on its side so that its labelled face is the correct way up and the securing plate(s) is/are facing away from the rack. - 3 Slide the module into the required rack position.
-The rectangular cut-out in the front upper lip of the rack allows the two screws on the module's upper edge to slide through. - 4 The rack mount chassis has a series of holes in its floor that are spaced to accommodate the two screws on the module's lower edge.
-Ensure that the screws correctly locate into the two holes of the chosen slot.
-The rack securing plate(s) on the module should now be flush with the front of the rack mount chassis. - 5 Use the supplied (pan-head) screw(s), in the top hole of the rack securing plate(s) to fasten the module to the rack.
+- 1 Place the supplied rack plate onto the front of the module and secure it with the countersunk screws. - 2 Orient the module on its side so that its labelled face is the correct way up and the securing plate is facing away from the rack. - 3 Slide the module into the required rack position.
+The rectangular cut-out in the front upper lip of the rack allows the screws on the module's upper edge to slide through. - 4 The rack mount chassis has a series of holes in its floor that are spaced to accommodate the screws on the module's lower edge.
+Ensure that the screws correctly locate into the holes of the chosen slot.
+The rack securing plate on the module should now be flush with the front of the rack mount chassis. - 5 Use the supplied (pan-head) screws, in the top hole of the rack securing plate to fasten the module to the rack.